 Marsha’s Family Restaurant, Pete’s Ahh serve both breakfast and lunch.
-Café Sarah has lite breakfast options and great sandwiches. *BarVino is a great wine and beer bar with amazing farm-to-table menu- mastly tapas but some “large” plates.
+Café Sarah has lite breakfast options and great sandwiches.
+BarVino **is a great wine and beer bar with amazing farm-to-table menu- mastly tapas but some “large” plates.
 The Barking Spider is a great bar – and small bar menu!
 Laura’s has a new Italian menu and often has live music!
 At Copperfield’s try casual fare at Trapper’s.
 Pete’s Ahh has really great pizza!
-Basil and Wick’s has a nice bar, nice dinner menu and a great après ski selection of appetizers.
+Basil and Wick’s *has a nice bar, nice dinner menu and a great après ski selection of appetizers.
 Izzy’s Deli and Gourmet Shop* has great sandwiches and picnic fixings!
-Hopefully, Black Mountain Lodge and The Inn on Gore has nice convivial bars, bar food and casual fare.
+Black Mountain Lodge and The Inn on Gore has nice convivial bars, bar food and casual fare.
 Look for Chrissie’s coming soon…

 Cafe Adirondack (Thurs-Sun) 518-494-5800 is a BYOB with good food.

-The Grist Mill (Thursday-Sunday) great atmosphere and food!
+The Grist Mill (Thursday-Sunday summer and fall) great atmosphere and food!
 Make sure you check out the view over the water from outside the bar….
 Brunetto’s has great food- and a lot of it!
 Lizzie Kaey’s serves lunch and dinner and Willow’s Bistro* has a great lunch.
 For the ultimate hot dogs and Greek Salads, try New Way Lunch!